-Sinking funds are a vital part of our budget!
+Sinking fund categories are a vital part of our budget!
 They help keep our monthly budget spending pretty much the same even though our expenses may vary greatly.

 For instance, we spend a lot more money in November and December because we’re buying Christmas presents, but my monthly budget doesn’t look any different because I’ve been using a sinking fund all year long to save up for this extra spending.

 This is super helpful, especially when you’re on a tight budget and don’t have enough extra each month to cover any irregular bills or expenses.

 In previous years, it would have been impossible to come up with an extra $240 in December to buy Christmas presents.
 However, by making it a part of our monthly budget, I could easily save $20 per month all year long.

 There are tons of different sinking fund categories you can set up, so we’ll cover a bunch of them to help you get started!